kojikawrites/kojikawrites.github.io/docs/_posts/2024-05-26-world-building.md

 clean XNA-like interface.

-After updating my core libraries to support the new backend, I also wrote some additional support libraries focused on procedural generation, that would be needed for a Roguelike, such as map generation, path finding, and several other variant DSLs that will be covered in later posts.
+After updating my core libraries to support the new backend, I also wrote some additional support libraries focused on procedural generation useful for a Roguelike, such as map generation, path finding, and several other variant DSLs that will be covered in later posts.

 I even got a decent prototype up and running, which allowed for full procedural landscape generation in real time,